edallnutt/CMSC447-GroupProject/README.md

 # CMSC447-GroupProject
+## Current Problems:
+Google api key is invalid for localhost so you cannot login to site and site is not hosted anywhere so basically site is useless at the moment

 ## Purpose:
 This was a group project for a senior year class where we had to find a customer with a need, gather the requirements, and implement a solution.